 We all use weather information every day.
 For instance, do you look outside or view the morning news before you decide what to wear?
-Is your favorite weather website or local TV news consulted before planning your weekend […]
+Is your favorite weather website or local TV news consulted before planning […]

 Our Weather category is about developing responses to our changing climate, and to floods and droughts.
 Increasing the amount and quality of weather data collected locally is an example of a baseline strategy to help us deal with weather-induced changes

 This year has started off unusually dry for Portland and Northwest Oregon.
-After a wet start to the rainy season in fall 2012, the proverbial spigot shut off at the turn of the New Year.
-We all […]
+After a wet start to the rainy season in fall 2012, the proverbial spigot shut off at the turn of the New Year. […]

 Are you a weather observer?
 More importantly, do you want to be?
 We can help you get started.
-CoCoRaHS is a volunteer network Participating in the Community Collaboration Rain, Hail and Snow (CoCoRaHS) grassroots volunteer network is […]
+CoCoRaHS is a volunteer network Participating in the Community Collaboration Rain, Hail and Snow (CoCoRaHS) grassroots volunteer […]

 The study of weather can aid in understanding the narrow band of conditions needed for life to thrive.
 Whether it is our own comfort or the farmer growing food that ends up on your table, weather affects all of us.